affiliated to the Greater Manchester Crown Green Bowling Association and governed by their rules.

 The fees for each team will be: Affiliation fee £80.00

 There will be no cut-off date for registering players.
 Players need to be registered 7 days before a league match.
 League Competitions have specific eligibility rules.

 All players must be registered 24 hours before being eligible to play in a league match.
 Before a player can play for any other club, he/she must have fulfilled their obligations to their old club for the past season.

 When two teams from the same club play in the same division, they may borrow a player from the other team if unable to make a full team.
 The top five must be exempted.

-Matches in April, August and September to commence at 6.30pm.
-Matches in May, June and July to commence at 7.00pm.
+Matches in April, August and September to commence at 6.30pm. and matches in May, June July to commence at 7.00pm.
 Matches to commence at 7.00pm. all season where there are floodlights.

 Captains to declare their teams and make the draw in time to commence the match with a minimum of four games no later than the specified time.
 Alteration of players` names is permitted up to one hour after the commencement which is the final declaration time and teams play as finally declared.
 Four games to be in progress at all times, players arriving late may only play if four games are in progress.